Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Introduction

-\textbf{Contributions.}\quad The core contributions of this paper are summarized as follows: \textbf{(I)} We propose a novel RL learning framework for dLLMs that targets distribution matching rather than reward maximization (\cref{sec:dmpo_dist_match}). \textbf{(II)} We propose Distribution Matching Policy Optimization (DMPO), a principled, theoretically-grounded fine-tuning strategy for enhancing dLLM's reasoning capabilities, supported by importance sampling and weighted denoising cross-entropy (\cref{sec:dmpo_wdce}). \textbf{(III)} We identify a special challenge that occurred for WDCE due to the use of a limited training batch size, and propose two novel techniques to address it: weight baseline subtraction (\cref{sec:neg_weight}) and weighted direct discriminative optimization (\cref{sec:wddo}). \textbf{(IV)} DMPO exhibits superior performances on multiple reasoning benchmarks without SFT, with an accuracy improvement up to $42.9\%$ over previously SOTA baselines and $55.8\%$ over the base model, being top-performing across bi-directional dLLMs (\cref{sec:exp}).
+\paragraph{Contributions} \textbf{(I)} We propose a novel RL learning framework for dLLMs that targets distribution matching rather than reward maximization (\cref{sec:dmpo_dist_match}). \textbf{(II)} We propose Distribution Matching Policy Optimization (DMPO), a principled, theoretically-grounded fine-tuning strategy for enhancing dLLM's reasoning capabilities, supported by importance sampling and weighted denoising cross-entropy (\cref{sec:dmpo_wdce}). \textbf{(III)} We identify a special challenge that occurred for WDCE due to the use of a limited training batch size, and propose two novel techniques to address it: weight baseline subtraction (\cref{sec:neg_weight}) and weighted direct discriminative optimization (\cref{sec:wddo}). \textbf{(IV)} DMPO exhibits superior performances on multiple reasoning benchmarks without supervised fine-tuning (SFT), with an accuracy improvement up to $39.63$ percentage points over prior non-DMPO RL baselines and $67.97$ percentage points over the base model, being top-performing across bi-directional dLLMs (\cref{sec:exp}).